ma0ho/pvinspect/README.md

 python --version
 ```

 Depending on the OS and configuration of your machine, `python` needs to be substituted with `python3`, `python3.exe` or even the absolute path to the Python interpreter.
 In any case, the displayed version should be compatible to `pvinspect`.
-At the moment, `pvinspect` requires `Python 3.7` or `Python 3.8`.
+At the moment, `pvinspect` requires `Python 3.10`.

 **1. Create a new virtual environment:**